 - Hollowing under the eyes

-Typically, two to four treatment sessions are required over a span of a few months.
-The amount injected will vary from person to person depending on how deep the wrinkles are, the amount of volume loss and where they are located.
+Typically, 2 to 4 treatment sessions are required over a span of a few months.
+The amount injected will vary from person to person depending on how deep the wrinkles are, the amount of volume loss, and where they are located.
 The recommendations will be discussed at your FREE consultation.